ayushroychowdhury/LonghornNetwork/README.md

 ---

-### Suggestions for `StudentGraph`
+### Suggestions for `program.StudentGraph`

-The `StudentGraph` class is intentionally left for you to design and implement.
+The `program.StudentGraph` class is intentionally left for you to design and implement.
 This component is critical for both pod formation (using Prim’s algorithm) and referral path finding (using Dijkstra’s algorithm).
 Follow the steps below to implement it effectively.

 ---

 #### 1. Purpose of the Graph
-The `StudentGraph` represents the relationships between students as a weighted graph.
+The `program.StudentGraph` represents the relationships between students as a weighted graph.
 Each student is a node, and the connection strength between two students is an edge with a corresponding weight.

 ---